twilio/video-quickstart-ios/ReplayKitExample/README.md

 <img src="../images/quickstart/replaykit-broadcast-mic-ios13-audio-resource-limit.png"/>

 Testing with iOS 13.1-beta2 shows that the resource leak has been fixed in the upcoming release.
-If you use `RPSampleBufferType.audioMic` in an extension, then urge your customers to avoid using iOS 13.0, and wait for 13.1 instead.
+If you use `RPSampleBufferType.audioMic` in an extension, then urge your customers to wait for iOS 13.1 instead.

 **5. RPScreenRecorder Debugging**